aditya-mittal/generate-github-action-workflows/DEVELOP.md

-# Migrate GitLab repo(s) to GitHub
+# j2ga - Migrate Jenkins pipeline(s) to GitHub Action workflow(s)

-Migrate all the projects within a specific group on Gitlab to repositories under specific organisation on Github.
+Migrating CI pipelines from Jenkins to Github Action Workflow(s) for one or more GitHub repository under specified GitHub org.

 ### Install node dependencies
 ```bash